Fires, Freeways and Farms in Wild Cat Habitats

 Building Wildlife-Friendly Infrastructure

 Wild cats are constantly on the move, searching for mates, prey and shelter.
 In Costa Rica, a country teeming with biodiversity and highways (more than 44,316 km of roads), vehicular collisions and habitat fragmentation are too common.
-Daniela Araya-Gamboa and her all female-team wake before dawn several days a week to count animal corpses on Costa Rican highways, including one stretch that sees an almost unimaginable four wild animal deaths per hour on average.
+Daniela Araya-Gamboa and her all-women team wake before dawn several days a week to count animal corpses on Costa Rican highways, including one stretch that sees an almost unimaginable four wild animal deaths per hour on average.
 In fact, over the past ten years, 500 wild cats have been killed on Costa Rican roads.

 Monkeys prepare to cross a suspended bridge into the jungle.